collabnix/redisplanet/kubernetes/gke/README.md

 kubernetes       ClusterIP      10.15.240.1     <none>           443/TCP              46m
 redis-cluster    ClusterIP      10.15.248.54    <none>           6379/TCP,16379/TCP   18m
 ```

+## Simulate a Node Failure

+We can simulate the failure of a cluster member by deleting the Pod.
+When we delete redis-cluster-0, which was originally a master, we see that Kubernetes promotes redis-cluster-3 to master, and when redis-cluster-0 returns, it does so as a slave

 ```
 C:\Users\Ajeet_Raina\Desktop\redis\kubernetes\gke>kubectl exec -it redis-cluster-0 -- redis-cli role